 H.E.
-Mr. Amgad Abdel Ghaffar, Ambassador of the Arab Republic of Egypt to the Kingdom of the Netherlands, as Counsel and Advocates;
+Mr. Amgad Abdel Ghaffar, Ambassador of the Arab Republic of Egypt to the Kingdom of the Netherlands,

-Mr. Payam Akhavan, LLM, SJD (Harvard), Professor of International Law, McGill University, member of the Bar of the State of New York and of the Law Society of Ontario, member of the Permanent Court of Arbitration,
+Mr. Payam Akhavan, LLM, SJD (Harvard), Professor of International Law, McGill University, member of the Bar of the State of New York and of the Law Society of Ontario, member of the Permanent Court of Arbitration.